SIRTUIN GENES

 sirtuins and their functions

-e science behind them!
+the science behind them!

 In 2003, biologist David Sinclair discovered the Sir2 gene in yeast fungi.
 He found that the Sir2 became active when food was scarce.
 Despite a lack of energy, this led to the survival of the yeasts.
 Furthermore, the Sir2 gene was detected in all living beings and was known as the enzyme group of sirtuins through further research.